aai-institute/lakefs-spec/docs/guides/filesystem-usage.md

 !!! info

     The above method of file uploading results in two transfers: Once from the client to the lakeFS server, and once from the lakeFS server to the object storage.
     This can impact performance if the uploaded files are very large.
-To avoid this performance hit, you can also decide to write the file directly to the underlying object storage:
+To avoid this performance issue, you can also decide to write the file directly to the underlying object storage:

     ```python
     fs = LakeFSFileSystem()